bran2miz/About-me-Brendan/README.md

 ## About-me

 This website asks the user five simple questions about me and displays my short biography.
-It also asks the user guess my age and one of my top ten favorite movies.
+It also asks the user to guess my age and one of my top ten favorite movies.
 The purpose is to give the user a simple and quick way to get to know me.
 It also includes a list of my top ten favorite movies and my work and education experience.

 ### Author: Brendan McMullen

 ### Links and Resources

-I used chatGPT to figureout how ot break an outer loop from a nested loop.
+I used chatGPT to figureout how to break an outer loop from a nested loop.

 ### Lighthouse Accessibility Report Score